OCHA-DAP/pa-aa-yem-flooding/analysis/03_forecast_analysis.md

 rp_dict
 ```

-For Hajjah the RP value is similar (40 vs I think ~30 or 35 cm
+For Hajjah the RP value is similar (40 vs I think ~30 or 35 mm
 for CHIRPS) but Marib is much lower.

 ## Processing HRES